soft-matter/pims/doc/source/bioformats.rst

 Bioformats
 ==========

+.. seealso:: The section :doc:`multidimensional` describes how to deal with multidimensional files.

 The ``Bioformats`` reader interfaces with Bio-Formats, an open-source Java library for reading and writing multidimensional image data, especially from file formats used in microscopy.